verajosemanuel/SwimTheDataLake/content/post/2017-11-21-geocoding-with-r-and-mapzen.md

 ---

 The most widely used service for Geocoding is Google Maps, but you'd hit the limits early in your project if you don't have a paid account.
 I often place data on a map, so I need precise geocoding.
-It's not unlikely you had to test some other geocodig options 'til you get the budget for a Google Maps Professional account.
+It's not unlikely you had to test some other geocodig options 'til you get the budget for a Google Maps paid account.
 I've been in that situation myself a couple of times.

-Here, I'm going to describe my approach using the free **MapZen.** geocoding service.
-We'll use *rmapzen* package but first of all you'll need to get a unique mapzen key for you project (https://mapzen.com/documentation/overview/api-keys/)
+Here, I'm going to describe my approach using the free **MapZen** geocoding service.
+We'll use the R package *rmapzen*, available on CRAN, but first of all you'll need to get a unique mapzen key for you project, so go there and create your own: https://mapzen.com/documentation/overview/api-keys/

 ```r
 library(mapzen)